jonlabelle/pwsh-daily-backup/docs/help.md

 ## Overview

 The DailyBackup PowerShell module provides a simple yet powerful solution for creating automated daily backups of your important files and directories.
+The module creates compressed ### 7.
+Monitoring

+- **Logging**: Enable verbose logging for automated backups
+- **Notifications**: Set up alerts for backup failures
-The module creates compressed ZIP archives organized by date, making it easy to track and manage your backup history.
+- **Validation**: Regularly verify backup integrity using `Test-DailyBackupIntegrity`rchives organized by date, making it easy to track and manage your backup history.

 ### Key Features